 Welcome to White Lions of Shaolin Kung-fu school

-Our school offers three of the most extensive Kung Fu systems in the world.
+With 25 years in business, our school offers three of the most authentic and extensive Kung Fu systems in the world.
 Choy Li Fut and Yang Tai Chi Chuan as handed down by Grandmaster Doc Fai Wong and traditional Wing Chun taught by Grandmaster William Cheung.

 Our Available Classes